/pol/: History

-Prior to the creation of /pol/, there were two boards intended for discussing news that had been added and removed from the site.
-The first of these was /n/, which was added on 8 April 2006.
-It replaced /n/'s previous topic of animals and nature, which was moved to the /an/ board. /n/'s topic was changed to transportation on 19 February 2008, without moving the news topic to another board, effectively removing it.

-Another news board, /new/, was later added on 25 January 2010.
-It was deleted a year later on 17 January 2011.
+/pol/ was first added to 4chan on 10 November 2011.
+It replaced the /new/ board for news which was deleted on 17 January 2011.
 According to 4chan's creator and ex-administrator Christopher Poole, this was because it had "devolved into /stormfront/".
 This was comparing /new/ to Stormfront, which is the oldest and largest Holocaust-denialist white supremacist site.
-The /new/ board was the direct predecessor to /pol/.

-/pol/ was created in 2011.
-According to Christine Lagorio-Chafkin, /pol/ was created by "4chan's founder [...] to siphon off and contain the overtly xenophobic and racist comments and memes from other wings of 4chan."
+According to Christine Lagorio-Chafkin, /pol/ was created by Poole "to siphon off and contain the overtly xenophobic and racist comments and memes from other wings of 4chan."
 This has led to /pol/ acquiring the nickname of a "containment board", because its purpose is to keep far-right and generally political content off of 4chan's other boards.

 Although there had previously been a strong left-libertarian contingent to 4chan activists, there was a gradual rightward turn on 4chan's politics board in the early-mid 2010s, with the fundamentalist approach to free speech contributing.
 The board quickly attracted posters with a political persuasion that later would be described with a new term, the alt-right.